sqlancer/sqlancer/README.md

 Another reason for many failures on a supported version could be that error messages are printed in a non-English locale (which would then be visible in the stack trace).
 In such a case, try setting the DBMS' locale to English (e.g., see the [PostgreSQL homepage](https://www.postgresql.org/docs/current/locale.html)).

+## When starting SQLancer, I get an error such as "database 'test' does not exist".
+How can I run SQLancer without this error?

+For some DBMSs, SQLancer expects that a database "test" exists, which it then uses as an initial database to connect to.
+If you have not yet created such a database, you can use a command such as `CREATE DATABASE test` to create this database (e.g., see the [PostgreSQL documentation](https://www.postgresql.org/docs/current/sql-createdatabase.html)).

 # Additional Documentation

 * [Contributing to SQLancer](CONTRIBUTING.md)